amiaopensource/apex_video_kit_docs/video_kit_elements_handout.md

 ## CRT Monitor
 The goal of digitization is to produce a digital video file that looks as close as possible to the original analog tape.
 Analog video will always look different in digital form, but using a CRT monitor during digization can help maintain the authenticity of the original.
 Using a CRT as a reference monitor, one can make adjustments to the signal in order to make the post-digitized video match as closely as possible to the pre-digitized video.
 Note that before digitization, it is necessary to calibrate both the monitor you are using to view the content to ensure that the CRT monitor is accurately displaying your tape.

-## Optional: Analog Waveform Monitor and Vectorscope
+## Optional Analog Waveform Monitor and Vectorscope
 Scopes such as waveform monitors and vectorscopes are an important tool in calibrating the video signal prior to digitization.
 Though some digitization softwares such as vrecord include digital representations of these scopes, using analog scopes can be useful to monitor the video signal before it enters the capture card.
 The waveform monitor displays the luminance of the video signal (the black and white levels) and the vectorscope displays the chrominance (color) information of the video signal.
 Using these tools, one can make proper adjustments to the brightness, contrast, hue, and saturation of the video signal with the Time Base Corrector (TBC).
 Though not included in this video kit, an ideal video digitization station would include both external waveform monitors and vectorscopes to monitor the pre-digitized signal, as well as the digital versions of these scopes in vrecord and other softwares in order to ensure that the quality and integrity of the video signal is maintained during digitization.

 ## Direct Box